jianshu93/usearch_wrapper/README.md

 -t taxonomy classification method, NBC or sintax, default NBC -S species definition, ASV or OTU or both, by default is OTU only.
 Both will take more time

--p primers used for ampflication, should be in fasta format with fasta header >forward and >reverse, respectively. see below:
+-p primers used for ampflication, should be in fasta format with fasta header >forward and >reverse, respectively.

-">forward
+  >forward
   GTGARTCATCGARTCTTTG
   >reverse
   TCCTCCGCTTATTGATATGC
-"

 -e phylogenetric tree building, T or F, defaulf F